Loading

 Unanimous Denial Pattern

-The Comparable Analyst identifies that unanimous county commission denials in North Carolina coastal markets are almost never reversed on appeal.
+The Comparable outcomes review identifies that unanimous county commission denials in North Carolina coastal markets are almost never reversed on appeal.
 Unlike split votes — which reflect genuine deliberation — unanimous votes signal political consensus that has no off-ramp short of a complete site pivot.

 “When opposition is ideological, there is no density that closes the gap.
 A 20/100 score says: find a different site.”